Mont Mégantic National Park – Best Trails and Hiking Guide

 Elevation gain: 460 m (cumulative elevation gain: 505 m)

 The distance listed above is accurate if you complete a loop trail.
 You can also do an out-and-back version of the trail that will shave off a few kilometres, but the descent will be steeper and more challenging.
-For more information on this trail, check out our Mont Saint-Joseph Trail Winter Hiking Guide.
+For more information on this trail and its variations, check out our Mont Saint-Joseph Trail Winter Hiking Guide.

 Also known as the Cimes Trail (“Sentier des Cimes” in French), this loop trail first slowly ascends the park’s northern mountain range and follows a ridgeline leading to the sector’s highest peak (Mont Franceville) at an altitude of 840 m (about 2750 feet).
 There are several beautiful viewpoints along the trail, some looking north beyond the park, and some looking south towards the park’s southern mountains, such as Mont Mégantic and Mont Saint Joseph.
 In particular, you’ll have great views of Mont Mégantic and its Observatory, from a distance.